 In fact, visitors can walk south along the Ohio & Erie Canal Towpath Trail to the nearby Tremont neighborhood.
 The district’s main street is lined with boutique shops and award-winning restaurants.
 (Join the Tremont Food Tour if you want to get a really good taste of Tremont!).

 Along the Towpath Trail on the way to Tremont, trekkers will pass by one of the Cleveland Script Signs (near Scranton Flats).
 Ambitious walkers can continue walking south of Tremont’s district center to see the famed A Christmas Story house.

 Cleveland Indoor Activities

 If inclement weather keeps you inside, instead of an outdoor adventure, have some Cleveland fun indoors!

-Cleveland is home to an astounding number of breweries.
+Cleveland is home to an astounding number of breweries – and brewery bar hopping is one of the fun things to do in Cleveland for adults.
 While it is certainly possible to hop from one to the next on your own bar hop, it can be a lot more fun (and interesting!) to visit Cleveland breweries with a tour guide.
 Get tour details and reserve your space!

 Greater Cleveland Aquarium